youngalfred/bowtie-sdk/angular/README.md

 The implementation consists of several components that generate the standard HTML input objects:

-- the root component that contains, watches, and re-renders as the dynamic portfolio object is updated (`app.component`)
+- root component that contains, watches, and re-renders as the dynamic portfolio object is updated (`app.component`)
-- parent container to all field groups (and individual fields) (`field-group.component`)
+- parent component to all field groups (and individual fields) (`field-group.component`)
 - text box (`text-field.component`)
 - check box (`checkbox-field.component`)
 - select dropdown (`select-field.component`)